 - The Management Committee shall be comprised of the following mandatory roles:

 - Coaching Coordinator

 - Non-executive officers of the club shall be comprised the following roles:

 - Line Manager

-The Management Committee will be convened by the Secretary of the club and hold no less than six meetings per year.
+- The Management Committee will be convened by the Secretary of the club and hold no fewer than six meetings per year.